joar/mediagoblin-init-scripts/README.rst

 4. Save the script to ``/etc/init.d/mediagoblin-paster`` (without the ``.sh`` file extension)
 5. Run ``sudo insserv mediagoblin-paster``.
-6. *Repeat all steps again, but with mediagoblin-celeryd.*
+6. *Repeat all steps again, but with mediagoblin-celery-worker.*

 Now, to start the services, simply run
 ``sudo service mediagoblin-paster start`` and
-``sudo service mediagoblin-celeryd start``.
+``sudo service mediagoblin-celery-worker start``.

 License
 -------